sr3d/titanium_logger/README.md

 # Titanium Logger
 This is a remote logging server and client code for Titanium applications.
 The idea is inspired from <http://cloudebug.com>.
 I needed a better tool so I built Titanium Logger.

+Essentially from within your iPhone app (running within the Simulator or the actual device), you can see the log messages in real-time via the Web Console.
+And you can also push code directly to any connected devices to help debugging your app.

 <img src="https://github.com/sr3d/titanium_logger/raw/master/src/images/webconsole.png" alt="Titanium Logger Webconsole" />